 Non-compliance involving process disruption, and evaluation and corrective action includes substantial effects on residents and businesses, level of effort and time to resolve, or costs to system operations.
+Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month.

-Monitoring period characterized by sufficiently low flow conditions that the CSO treatment facility did not operate with a discharge to the outfall at any time in the month. - The Carkeek wet weather treatment station experienced a disinfection failure during a December 18, 2024 treatment event for 15min due to fluctuating hypochlorite disinfection dosing rate.
-The data indicate that hypochlorite likely remained sufficient for effective disinfection through the brief event. - b Effluent limits were exceeded during the month.
+- a A brief power interruption caused a loss of disinfection at the Vashon ultraviolet light system for 35 min. on January 21, 2025; however, the discharge did not exceed the bacterial effluent limitations. - b The Carkeek wet weather treatment station experienced a disinfection failure during a December 18, 2024 treatment event for 15min due to fluctuating hypochlorite disinfection dosing rate.
+The data indicate that hypochlorite likely remained sufficient for effective disinfection through the brief event. - c Effluent limits were exceeded during the month.
 The design process for facility improvements is underway for a capital project of performance improvements to be implemented at Elliott West.